ESD6-blockr/blockr-mock/README.md

 ## Blockr-mock
-This repository contains a mock server for the Sidechains en Smartcontracts repository.
+This repository contains a mock server for the Sidechains and Smartcontracts repository.

 ### Development
  - First install make if you don't have this already